Arthur F. Coon

 - “Thrice More Into The Breach: The Supreme Court Takes on Takings in Kelo,

 and Lingle.”
 Co-authored with San Remo .
-Vol. 14, Number 11, August/September 2005, Ethan K. Friedman Use Law & Policy Reporter (Argent Communications Group).
+Vol. 14, No. 11, August/September 2005, Ethan K. Friedman Use Law & Policy Reporter (Argent Communications Group).
 California Land

 - “A New Era: Punitive Damages Reined In By The

 Constitution”.
 Co-authored with Edmund L. Regalia.
-Volume 15, No. 1, September 2004, Miller & Starr Real Estate Newsalert ( United States ).
+Vol. 15, No. 1, September 2004, Miller & Starr Real Estate Newsalert ( United States ).
 Thomson West

 - “Of Hidden Treasure and ‘Fool’s Gold’: The California Supreme Court Holds Ancient ‘Subdivision’ Maps Do Not Create Legal Lots.”
 Co-authored with